FuelLabs/sway/docs/src/getting-started/forc_project.md

 $ tree
 .
 ├── Forc.toml
+├── Cargo.toml
 ├── src
 │   └── main.sw
 └── tests
-    ├── Cargo.toml
     └── harness.rs
 ```

 Note that this is a Rust package, that's why inside it you can see a `Cargo.toml`, which is a Rust project manifest file.
-This manifest contains necessary Rust dependencies to enable you to write Rust-based tests using our [Rust SDK](https://github.com/FuelLabs/fuels-rs/).
+The `Cargo.toml` in the root directory contains necessary Rust dependencies to enable you to write Rust-based tests using our Rust SDK (`fuels-rs`).

 These tests can be run using either the Rust compiler / Cargo, or you can opt to use `forc test`, which will look for Rust tests under the `tests/` directory (which is created automatically with `forc init`).